cmdoffing/validatingCSV/README.md

 returns one row of data at a time.
 Each row is represented as a named tuple, with the field names of the named tuple supplied as part of the validation parameters.
-The reader instance raises the standard StopIteration exception (as do the built-in Python iterators) when it attempts to read the last CSV row.
+The reader instance raises the standard StopIteration exception (as do the built-in Python iterators) when it attempts to read past the last CSV row.

-validatingCSV reads its validation and conversion parameters from a JSON file and outputs any errors to an instance attribute of the ValidatingCSVReader class.
+validatingCSV reads its validation and conversion parameters from a JSON file and outputs any errors to an instance of the ValidatingCSVReader class.
 The user can also specify an optional error_file_path parameter when instancing the class to hold errors.